peterwu-1031/de2-115-fpga/README.md

 # Introduction
-## The circuits in this lab are implemented on DE2-115.
+## All circuits are implemented on DE2-115.
 ### Lab1: Random Number Displayer.
 ### Lab2: RSA256 Decoder.
 ### Lab3: Recorder and Player.